michael-bateman/beta.michaelbateman.ca/README.md

 If you would like to test my beta website, please send me an email at info@michaelbateman.ca.
 Without the beta access code, you will be unable to access my beta website.
 You will still be able to access my stable website.

 ### Help Me
 If you would like to help me improve my projects, please fork this project NOT my stable project.
-Then submit a merge request when finished.
+Then submit a pull request when finished.
 #### Forking Instructions
 Due to the login system, please follow these instructions to ensure you will be able to access the website from your machine